kobra140489/MES.Wiki/Player-Condition-Profile.md

-Filter players for certain actions ,or use it as an extra condition for Events, Trigger and Spawnconditions
+Filter players based on specific actions, or utilize it as an additional condition for Events, Triggers, and Spawn conditions.

+Handy for MP situations.

 ### Used for some tags in
 [Event Conditions](https://github.com/MeridiusIX/Modular-Encounters-Systems/wiki/Event-Conditions#Player)